So, it's out. With surprisingly little hype (at least in my current gaming circles), the Nintendo 3DS is here.

 So what about this new motion controller tech?
 Well, Sony have the Playstation Move.
 Initial impressions of the device for me are mixed.
 Let's make one thing clear, it's a bit of a Wiimote clone.
 They can spin the details as much as they like, they can claim it's "more than a Wiimote", but sticking a couple of glowing balls on the top doesn't make it brand spanking new.
 An Ann Summers 'toy' yes, but new?
 Okay, it does feature some enhancements over the Wiimote such as use of the coloured globes to help track movement and height rather than the Wiimotes old fashioned infra-red method.
 The globes also change colour depending on player's surroundings to ensure that the PS Move is easily seen.
 This new technology also means that the movement won't be lost should someone walk in front of the TV.
 Very nice.
 And from the demos that have been shown so far it looks as though it does transfer player movements brilliantly, but it IS still a Wiimote with some new technology thrown in.
 Don't get me wrong, I'm not knocking it, the Wiimote works well and is proven.
 Fair play to Sony for following suit, just don't dress it up as some sort of revolutionary gaming device because the gaming public aren't stupid, they can see through the PR bulls**t.

 Microsoft have taken a rather different approach to the motion gaming/family ethos.
 Project Natal as it is known doesn't feature a controller at all.
 "You are the controller" the trailer says.
 Initial impressions are very impressive with a Natal version of Burnout getting a very positive response, Natal seemingly being able to track even the finest movements.
 So that's it then, Microsoft have managed the holy grail that is full body motion capture.
 The gaming world has no limits.
 Freedom in gaming it seems is a reality.
 Hold on though, let's take a step back for a second and take a long hard look.
 There are no buttons on Natal and this surely has to cause some issues.
 Let's take the game of football as an example.
 The trailer touches on this genre of game with a penalty shootout.
 Fair enough, but what happens if you want to play a conventional football game?
 How do you control it?
 In a third person view?
 How do you run?
 Jogging around your lounge can't be right surely, especially as you will need to be looking at the TV at all times.
 FPS games are another difficult genre.
 You can point your imaginary gun at the TV, turn on the spot and shoot (ala Wii), but how do you walk?
 Stamping your feet?
 No thanks.
 It seems to me that whilst Natal seems to offer new found freedom, it also seems to be marred by a new found restriction.
+It's obviously too early to tell how Microsoft are proposing to overcome such issues and I have no doubt they have something planned.
+Maybe they are choosing to ignore these genres altogether, instead opting for the conventional controller should a player want to indulge in that kind of game.

 Those that know me will also know that I am a 360 and Wii owner and don't really have a bias towards any one console.
 A good game is a good game, a good peripheral is a good peripheral regardless of the system it is on.
 To me the PS Move is showing the most potential for the new motion controllers.
 Rip off or no rip off, the PS Move seems to offer the most flexibility with a balance of motion controls if you want to get active, or the buttons for the times when you want to be a couch potato.